ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 ### Version 0.3.0

 #### Modifications
-- Corrected the "CPU Time Challenge" category by removing the unnecessary capital "I" in "Time".
+- Corrected the "CPU Time Challenge" category by removing the unnecessary capital "I" in "Time."

 #### Additions
 - Added new YAML categories for more flexible seed creation options.